Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 # Contribute

-One of the easiest, and at the same time, useful ways to help the project is to help in writing this readme.
-English is not native to me, and I can’t say that I am very good at it.
-So if you see something strange in the text, or if you think you can write better, correct and make a pull request.

-Any other type of contribution to the project is also welcome!
-I use the GitHub issues as a todo list, so if you want to help, you can just write about it in the comments of one of the issues.
+Any type of contribution to the project is also welcome!
+I use the GitHub issues as a todo list, so if you want to help, read existing issues.
 Or, if you want to add something new, write new issues with your ideas, and we will discuss it.

+If you want to contribute to the project, it will be useful for you to read this: [About used Technologies and Methods](https://github.com/Chronoblog/gatsby-theme-chronoblog#about-used-technologies-and-methods)

 # Credits